Cascais-Portugal.com

 The Cabo da Roca is the wild and rugged headland that marks the most westerly point of mainland Europe.
 Until the 14th century, these towering cliffs and windswept lands were believed to be the edge of the world, and to this day the region possesses an aura of remoteness and rugged beauty.

 The isolated ambience of Cabo da Roca is enhanced by the fact that there is very limited development within the area, with a lighthouse, coffee shop, gift shop and very little else.
-The primary draw of the Cabo da Roca is its wind-blasted and dramatic landscape, making it a real draw for tourists who appreciate nature’s raw beauty.
+The primary appeal of the Cabo da Roca is its wind-blasted and dramatic landscape, making it a real draw for tourists who appreciate nature's raw beauty.

-The Cabo da Roca is a popular destination with organised tours, being a stop between Sintra and Cascais, however it is easy to escape the coach-loads of tourists who come to take their photos here.
+The Cabo da Roca is a popular destination with organised tours, being a stop between Sintra and Cascais.
+However, it is easy to escape the coach-loads of tourists who come to take their photos here.
 These tours never stay long, due to the strong winds and often chilly weather.
 To truly avoid the crowds, take the scenic hiking trails that meander along the top of the cliffs, leading to pristine beaches such as the Praia da Ursa or Praia da Adraga.

 Related articles: Cascais guide - Sintra guide